Educational inequality in the United States: Educational inequalities

 Higher education encompasses undergraduate and postgraduate schooling and usually results in obtaining a higher-paying job.
 Not only do Black and Hispanic people have less access to universities, they face many inequities while they attend and while applying to postgraduate programs.
 For most of history, Black Americans were not admitted into these institutions and were generally dissuaded from pursuing higher education.
 Even though laws have been enacted to make access to higher education more equal, racial inequalities today continue to prevent completely equal access.

 One study found that the social environment of universities makes African Americans feel more isolated and less connected to the school.
 They observed that "African American students at White institutions have higher attrition rates, lower grade point averages, lower satisfactory relationships with faculty, lower enrollment into postgraduate programs, and greater dissatisfaction."
-Additionally, many researchers have studied stereotype threat which is the idea that negative perceptions of race can lead to underperformance.
-One of these experiments done at Stanford tested a group of African Americans and a group of white students with the same measured ability; African Americans did worse when the test was presented as a measure of their intellect and matched performance of their white peers when they were told the test did not reflect intellectual ability.
+Additionally, many researchers have studied stereotype threat—the idea that negative perceptions of race can lead to underperformance.
+One of these experiments done at Stanford University tested a group of African-American students and a group of white students with the same measured ability.
+However, the African Americans did worse when the test was presented as a measure of their intellect, but matched their white peers' performance when they were told the test did not reflect intellectual ability.

-Other studies have been conducted to analyze the different majors that students choose and how these majors hold up in the job market.
+Other studies have analyzed the different majors that students choose and how these majors hold up in the job market.
 After analyzing data from 2005 to 2009, they saw that African Americans were less likely to major in a STEM-related field, which has a higher return on investment than the liberal arts.
-A 2018 study yielded similar results: white students are twice as likely to major in engineering than Black students, with Hispanic students also being underrepresented.
+A 2018 study yielded similar results: white students are twice as likely to major in engineering than Black students, and Hispanic students are also underrepresented.

 In regards to postgraduate study, Black students are less likely to be accepted into such programs after college.
-One possible reason is because they aren't being recruited for doctoral programs and are looked upon less favorably if they received a degree from an HBCU (historically black colleges and universities).
+One possible reason is because they are not being recruited for doctoral programs and are looked upon less favorably if they received a degree from an HBCU (historically black colleges and universities).

 Achievement gap

-The achievement gap describes the inconsistencies in standardized test scores, rates of high school and college completion, grade point average between different ethnic-racial groups in the United States.
-It is significant because White students tend to achieve far more academically compared to Black and Latino students.
+The achievement gap describes the inconsistencies in standardized test scores, rates of high school and college completion, and grade point average between different ethnic-racial groups in the United States.
+The achievement gap is significant because white students tend to achieve far more academically compared to Black and Latino students.
 Latino and Black students have some of the lowest college school completion rates in the United States.
-On average, they also have lower literacy rates in school and lag behind White students in terms of math and science proficiency.
-It is important to understand that these discrepancies have long-term achievement effects on Latino and Black students.
+On average, they also have lower literacy rates in school and lag behind white students in terms of math and science proficiency.
+These discrepancies have long-term achievement effects on Latino and Black students.